🚗 Dinosaurs, Caves, Aquariums & Waterfalls: Our Family Road Trip Through Kentucky, Georgia & Tennessee

 Ride the TTC

 Take the subway or streetcars at least once for the full city experience.
-We used transit to reach the ferry docks and loved it.
+We used Toronto transit to reach the ferry docks and loved adding a simple local transit ride into our day.

 🎭 Evening Entertainment